fiskl-accounting/help-docs/docs/Tutorials/Invoicing/how-to-customize-language.md

 When editing these values, ensure you retain the placeholders (e.g., `{{1}}`, `{{2}}`).
 Otherwise, your documents may not generate correctly.
 :::

-## Best Practices for Language Customization
+## Best practices for language customization

-1. **Consistency:** Maintain consistent terminology across all customized fields.
+1. **Consistency:** Maintain consistent terminology across all customized fields
-2. **Clarity:** Ensure your customized terms are clear and unambiguous.
+2. **Clarity:** Ensure your customized terms are clear and unambiguous
-3. **Testing:** After customization, generate test invoices to verify all changes appear correctly.
+3. **Testing:** After customization, generate test invoices to verify all changes appear correctly
-4. **Documentation:** Keep a record of your customized terms for future reference.
+4. **Documentation:** Keep a record of your customized terms for future reference

 ## FAQs